How to trade IPO stocks

-IPOs are the first opportunity for traders to take a position on the stock.
-Discover how to start trading IPO stocks using CFDs on the first day and what time IPOs usually start trading.
+IPOs are the first opportunity for traders to take their position on a stock.
+Discover how to start trading IPO stocks on the first day and what time IPOs usually start trading.
+Or to start trading stocks today, open your City Index account.

-You can trade an IPO on its first trading day by using CFDs.
-These derivative products mean you can speculate on the price of the IPO stocks without needing to take ownership of the shares.
+You can trade an IPO on its first trading day by using either spread bets or CFDs.
+These derivative products mean you can speculate on the price of IPO stocks without needing to take ownership of any shares.
 You go long if you think that the IPO price is low – and therefore that the shares will rise in value – or short if you think they are overpriced and will fall.

-A lot will depend on whether your broker has liquidity on the stock.
+A lot will depend on whether your trading provider has liquidity on the stock that is listing.
 On the first day of a listing, there often isn’t enough liquidity to provide a short market, so you may only be able to go long.
 The levels of liquidity will depend on how popular the IPO is, and can change quickly throughout the day so it’s important to keep an eye on the market.

-When an IPO has taken place, you can trade the shares with City Index using CFDs in these easy steps:
+When an IPO has taken place, you can trade the shares with City Index in these easy steps:

 - Research the company and read the prospectus or analysis on the shares